 My novel, Damnificados, was published by PM Press in January 2016.
 It has since won the Hurston/Wright Legacy Award for Debut Fiction, the Independent Publishers Book Award, and the New Mexico-Arizona Book Award; been a finalist for the Foreword INDIES Book Award and the Eric Hoffer Book Award; been nominated for an American Book Award; and been on Oprah’s Top 10 Books to Read Now List.

-In the late nineties, under the name JJ Wilson, I co-authored my first textbook for adult students of English.
-I wrote it with my friend and colleague Antonia Clare.
-Several similar books followed, as well as more academic works for teachers.
+In the late nineties, under the name JJ Wilson, I co-authored my first non-fiction book – Language to Go – with my friend and colleague Antonia Clare.
+Since then I have written over twenty, mainly about language learning and teaching.
 These were published by Longman (later Pearson).
 For two of my educational books I was honored at Buckingham Palace in 2008 and 2011.

 I live in Silver City, New Mexico, USA, with my wife, son, and stepdaughter.